Samuel2698/Samuel2698/README.md

 Hi!
-I'm a Venezuelan Front-End Developer residing in France.
+I'm a Venezuelan Junior Front-End Developer residing in France.
 I code mainly in React JS with Material UI. 💻

 <ul>